tobygundry/iOSTimedSlideMenu/README.md

 iOSTimedSlideMenu
 =================

-iOSTimedSlideMenu turns a menu into a tab on the side of the screen that the
+iOSTimedSlideMenu turns a View into a tab on the side of the screen that users can drag causing it to fully expand.
-user can drag with their finger to cause it to fully expand, revealing the controls and content it contains.
 The menu is displayed for a length of time while a progress indicator retracts back toward the side of the screen, when the progress indicator fully retracts, the menu returns to its original tab state.

 ![Screenshot 1](/Screenshots/screenshot-1.png "Screenshot 1")
 ![Screenshot 2](/Screenshots/screenshot-2.png "Screenshot 2")